Amleto: La Scala revised version

-2014 Revival
+21st century revivals

 The opera received its first fully staged performance in 143 years on 26 October 2014 at the Journal Theatre in Albuquerque, New Mexico in a production by Opera Southwest and ran for three performances.
 The performances were conducted by Anthony Barrese using a critical edition of the score which he had reconstructed from Faccio's autograph manuscript.
 The principal roles were sung by Alex Richardson (Amleto), Abla Lynn Hamza (Ofelia), Caroline Worra (Geltrude), and Shannon De Vine (Claudio) with stage direction by David Bartholomew.
 Earlier in October, Barrese had conducted a concert performance of the score with piano accompaniment for Baltimore Concert Opera in Baltimore Maryland, utilizing the same principal cast.
 In 2015, Opera Southwest's production received a nomination from the International Opera Awards in the Rediscovered Work category.
+Following a production at the 2016 Bregenz Festival, the first staging in Italy since 1871 was mounted at the Teatro Filarmonico in Faccio's home-town in October 2023, with Angelo Villari in the title role, conducted by Giuseppe Grazioli.